Facebook

 Floor Type All floor types

-If you’re in the market for a lightweight mop, this is a great choice.
+This is a great choice if you’re in the market for a lightweight mop.
 First off, it weighs a mere 1.2 pounds.
-It’s also one of the most popular and well-reviewed mops on the market.
+It’s also among the most popular and well-reviewed mops on the market.

 It is made from quality materials from top to bottom.
-This includes microfiber heads that are easily attached and secure to the microfiber mop and a telescoping handle made from aluminum alloy.
-We love the rubber grips to make it easy to maneuver.
+This includes microfiber heads that are easy to secure to the microfiber mop and a telescoping handle made from aluminum alloy.
+We love the rubber grips as it increases maneuverability.

-Yes, of course, you can use this on vinyl.
-But this mop is also suitable for laminate, stone, tiles, hardwood, bamboo, cement and drywall.
+While this works beautifully on vinyl, this mop is also suitable for laminate, stone, tiles, hardwood, bamboo, cement, and drywall.

 Pros